assignUser/maud/README.md

 Each call to `resolve_option()` also saves a cmake configure preset to `CMakeUserPresets.json` for easy copy-pasting, reproduction, etc. (These are initially named with the timestamp of their creation.)
-Finally, each option is surfaced in every C++ source file as predefined macros:
+Finally, each option is surfaced in every C++ source file as a predefined macro:

 ```c++
 /*!
 Emulate FOO functionality rather than requesting a real FOO endpoint. */